pytorch/pytorch/docs/source/sparse.rst

    When talking about storing only non-zero elements of a sparse array, the usage of adjective "non-zero" is not strict: one is allowed to store also zeros in the sparse array data structure.
-Hence, in the following, we use "specified elements" instead of "non-zero elements" when talking about storing elements of sparse arrays in some sparse storage format.
-In addition, the unspecified elements are often assumed to have a certain value (or no value at all), we use "fill value" to denote such elements.
+Hence, in the following, we use "specified elements" for those array elements that are actually stored.
+In addition, the unspecified elements are typically assumed to have zero value, but not only, hence we use the term "fill value" to denote such elements.

 .. note::